simonepri/phc-format/readme.md

 </p>

 ## Motivation
-The [PHC String Format][specs:phc] is an attempt to specify a common hash string format that’s a restricted & well defined subset of the Modular Crypt Format.
+The [PHC String Format][specs:phc] is an attempt to specify a common hash string format that's a restricted & well defined subset of the Modular Crypt Format.
 New hashes are strongly encouraged to adhere to the PHC specification, rather than the much looser [Modular Crypt Format][specs:mcf].

 ## Install